Hamad55556/ESP32_Smart_AC_Controller/README.md

 ## Things I ran into

-- Single captures are too noisy to use directly — capture the same signal multiple times and average the stable timings
+- GPIO pins on the ESP32 can't drive an IR LED directly, the signal is too weak to reach the AC unit — needed a transistor to amplify it
+- Default IRremote buffer is too small for AC signals and silently cuts the capture short, had to set `RAW_BUFFER_LENGTH 400`

 ---

-## What's next if i have time
+## What's next if I have time

 - Design a PCB and print an enclosure so it doesn't live on a breadboard or perfboard forever
 - Add more temperature presets
 - Blynk scheduled automations

----